AnnaBurd/web-portfolio/src/posts/real-estate-app/project.en.md

 - [second version _(responsive)_](https://ssg-web-responsive.netlify.app/)
 - [current version _(reworked design)_](https://deft-entremet-3bc804.netlify.app/)

-But **Figma**, a design tool, expedited the transformation of ideas into **live preview versions**.
+**Figma**, a design tool, expedited the transformation of ideas into **live preview versions**.
 Its rapid prototyping capability played a crucial role in enhancing **the feedback loop with the client**, ensuring that the client remained well-informed about the progress of development and fostering a collaborative and informed decision-making process.

----

 > Challenge 2: Competitive Performance on Mobile Devices